buttplugio/docs.buttplug.io/docs/spec/enumeration.md

     configuration file.
   * _DeviceIndex_ (unsigned integer): Index used to identify the device when sending Device Messages.
-  * _DeviceMessageGap_ (_optional_, unsigned integer): Recommended minimum gap between device commands, in milliseconds.
+  * _DeviceMessageTimingGap_ (_optional_, unsigned integer): Recommended minimum gap between device commands, in milliseconds.
 This is only a recommendation, and will not be enforced on the server, as most times the server does not actually know the exact message gap timing required (hence this being recommended).
 Enforcement on the client (with developer option to disable) is encouraged.
 Optional field, not required to be included in message.
 Missing value should be assumed that server does not know recommended message gap.
   * _DeviceDisplayName_ (_optional_, string): User provided display name for a device.
 Useful for cases where a users may have multiple of the same device connected.
 Optional field, not required to be included in message.
 Missing value means that no device display name is set, and device